You’ll find a variety of art waiting to be enjoyed as you move throughout the Island — from murals to art galleries to museums.

 Very close to the MAPR in the heart of Santurce neighborhood, you’ll find the Museo de Arte Contemporáneo de Puerto Rico.
 The historical building that once was a public school features two floors filled with galleries showcasing contemporary artwork using mixed and multi-media.
-The space aims to encourage multidisciplinary experiences and the appreciation of art from a Caribbean and Latin American perspective.
+The space aims to encourage multidisciplinary experiences and the appreciation of art from the Caribbean and Latin American perspectives.

 Museo de las Américas

 From Alaska to Patagonia and back to the Caribbean, the Museo de las Américas aims to provide a place where the work of artists from North, South, and Central America can all cohabitate.
 Located in the historical Cuartel de Ballajá in Old San Juan, the architecture of the building is fascinating in its own right (don’t miss a photo op in its dramatic courtyard).
 The permanent and seasonal exhibitions gather art from the pre-Columbian era to the present, explore the roles of Indigenous and African peoples in the colonization process, and often hosts workshops and conferences.

 Museo de Arte de Ponce

 The south side of the Island’s most notable art museum includes thousands of pieces from Europe, Latin America, and Puerto Rico as part of its permanent exhibitions.
 Baroque art and Victorian paintings enlighten its galleries, alongside ancient pottery pieces, sculptures, and more.
 You can’t leave the Museo de Arte de Ponce without enjoying the magnificent painting "Flaming June" by Lord Frederic Leighton (1895), and pieces from well-known Puerto Rican painters José Campeche and Francisco Oller.

 Note: The Museo de Arte de Ponce is currently closed to the public due to reconstruction work.